Roy70118/Roy70118/README.md

 - 👋 Hi, I’m @Roy70118
 - 👀 I’m interested in web developing and data science
-- 🌱 I’m currently learning  data scince
+- 🌱 I’m currently learning  data science
 - 💞️ I’m looking to collaborate with developer and data scientist who r passionate for building websites with the use of machine learning algorithms.
 - 📫 How to reach me mayankumar27sept.mk@gmail.com